Analysis of the “Sagnac experiment”

 Abstract

-This chapter analyses the “Sagnac experiment”, carried out by the French physicist Georges Sagnac in 1912 year.
-The analysis presented is based on the classical mechanics and relativity of Galileo, which are indisputably valid in our local time-spatial region “on the surface of the Earth”.
+This is an analysis of the “Sagnac experiment” conducted by the French physicist Georges Sanyac in 1912.
+The analysis presented is based on classical mechanics and Galilean relativity, which are indisputably valid in our local time-spatial region “on the surface of the Earth”.
 The experiment demonstrates that in relation to a moving system in stationary space, the speed of the light differs depending on the speed and the direction of movement of the system in the stationary space.
-However, the Sagnac experiment is considered a paradox, because it demonstrates that the speed of light is not the same for all frames of reference – which is not convenient for modern physics, because the special theory of relativity is created on the basis of the claim “the speed of light is the same for all frames of reference”.
-As further evidence of the authenticity of the presented analysis, the derivation of the equation, which is often used in rotation analyzes is shown.
+However, the Sagnac experiment is considered a paradox, because it demonstrates that the speed of light is not the same for all frames of reference – which is not convenient for modern physics because the special theory of relativity is created on the basis of the claim “the speed of light is the same for all frames of reference”.
+As further proof of the authenticity of the presented analysis, the derivation of the equation, which is often used in rotation analyses is shown.

 Content of the website:

-1. The real explanation of the experiment in accordance with
+1. Explanation of the experiment in accordance with

 classical mechanics and Galilean relativity